Fall 2017 Cross Class Dialogue Circle

 Saturdays Nov 4th, Nov 18th & Dec 2nd – 9am-3pm at The Root Social Justice Center in Brattleboro, VT.
 SIGN-UP HERE

 In 2018 we plan to have circles in Bellows Falls, VT and in the Upper Valley, VT.
-We are looking into options for live-streaming circles.
+We are looking into options for virtual participation.

 DONATE HERE Your contribution is essential to the continuation of this community education opportunity.